architect/sandbox/readme.md

 - `-p`, `--port`, `port` - Manually specify HTTP port
   - Defaults to `3333`
+- `-h`, `--host`, `host`  Specify which IP addresses the server should listen on.
+Set this to 0.0.0.0 or true to listen on all addresses, including LAN and public addresses.
 - `-v`, `--verbose`, `verbose` - Enable verbose logging
 - `-d`, `--debug`, `debug` - Enable debose logging
 - `-q`, `--quiet`, `quiet` - Disable (most) logging